bbaum11/internship2025_stuff/airgap_deployment/airgap_deployment.md

 9. start the k3s service with `systemctl start k3s`

 ### important notes
-- none of the pods will be installed and started until the CNI is installed
+- none of the pods will be installed/started until the CNI is installed
-- in order to use the built-in tools that come with k3s (kubectl, ctr, crictl, etc), they need to be preceded with `k3s` (ex. `k3s kubectl <args>`)
+- in order to use the built-in tools that come with k3s (kubectl, ctr, crictl, etc), they need to be preceded by `k3s` (ex. `k3s kubectl <args>`)

 ### Installing Canal
 1. get the canal manifest